 Today, El Paso's major industries are Defense and Education.
 It is rates #53 on the Forbes list of Best Places For Business and Careers.
 The median home price is $138,837 and the gross Metro Product standing at $30.9 Billion.

 Among the many higher education institutions in El Paso are, University of Texas at El Paso, El Paso Community College, Texas Tech University Health Sciences Center El Paso Campus, Anamarc Educational Institute, Computer Career Center, CET-El Paso, University of Texas at El Paso, El Paso Community College, Texas Tech University Health Sciences Center El Paso Campus, Anamarc Educational Institute, Computer Career Center, CET-El Paso, Kaplan College-El Paso, International Business College, Western Technical College, Franklin College and others.

 If you are considering a move to or from El Paso, you’ll more than likely need to ship one or more of your autos.
-We’ll provide you with a "No Contact Information Required" estimate.
+We’ll provide you with a "No Cost" estimate.
 When you are ready to ship, we will provide you with up to ten free quotes from ten different auto shipping companies.
 In fact, you can fill out one convenient form right here on our website and we’ll get you the quotes you need when you decide to ship your car, truck, motorcycle, ATV or even your RV.
 SMB Auto Transport is here to make your transition a little smoother.